kcg295/kcg295.github.io/projects.md

 ##### Current Status

-Submitted *Scanning the Web for Tor Friendliness* to PETS 2022.
+Submitted *Scanning the Web for Tor Friendliness* to PETS 2023.
+Resubmission in the next cycle.

 ##### Next Steps